casper-network/docs-archive/dapp/eco-315-erc20docs/tutorial-use-erc20.md

 ## Before you begin

 Prior knowledge of working with contracts is highly recommended.
-For more details see  [...contract development documentation in this guide](...) topics of this guide.
+For more details see  [Writing Rust Contracts on CasperLabs] (`<../writing-rust-contracts.html>`) topics of this guide.

 TODO: rename link above and link appropriately